Hanna Kielar6 minute read

 Is your refrigerator running?
 If not, you might need to replace it.

-Even with the best maintenance, most appliances won’t function properly past their lifespan, and if you start to notice your appliance acting up, it might be time to replace it.
+Even with the best maintenance, most home appliances won’t function properly past their life expectancy, and if you start to notice your appliance acting up, it might be time to replace it.
 To get a better look at how long your major appliances will last in your home and how much you should expect to pay to replace them, here’s a guide for when you need to replace your common home appliances.

 Beyond the arbitrary birthdate, here are some other signs your dishwasher is defective: